-The goal for zero-party data management is to allow customer consent and preference collection to take place across the full spectrum of prospect and customer interactions.
+The goal for preference management is to allow preference collection to take place across the full spectrum of prospect and customer interactions.
 Enterprise-level businesses engage in complex interactions that often feature an expanding set of personal and virtual interactions.
-It's essential to collect and react to information from all touchpoints such as call centers, social media, and mobile devices, not just the easy or inexpensive ones such as email or websites.
+It's essential to collect and react to information from all touchpoints such as call centers, social media and mobile devices, not just the easy or inexpensive ones such as email or websites.

-Here are the six most common customer interaction points where enterprises must collect customer consents, preference data, and insights.
-As the zero-party data management program develops, these points represent excellent targets for inclusion:
+Here are the six most common customer interaction points where enterprises must collect preferences.
+As the preference management program develops, these points represent excellent targets for inclusion: